-Tom Mans, a personal trainer, says you should train at least three times a week to achieve your health and fitness goals in a reasonable amount of time, and stay fit and healthy.
+You should at least practice three times a week to achieve your health and fitness goals in a reasonable amount of time on top of staying fit and healthy.
 Doing yoga only twice a week is a low level of workout.
 It will take time to see actual results.

 You Won’t See Much of a Difference